 - 31. Member States highlighted that the commemoration of the creation of UNEP in 2022 provides a unique opportunity to take stock of progress made and to consider a forward-looking vision on how to strengthen efforts to effectively promote the environmental dimension of sustainable development and the implementation of the 2030 Agenda. - 32.
-Member states noted with appreciation the offer by the Government of Sweden to host a High-Level meeting to commemorate the first UN Conference on the Human Environment in 1972 and the establishment of the UN

-Environment Programme.
-Member States also noted with appreciation the statement by the Government of Kenya offering to collaborate in a joint endavour.
-The meeting also noted with appreciation the ongoing consultations between the Governments of Sweden and Kenya, in their respective roles as hosts of the 1972 Conference and of the UN Environment Programme.

-- 33. Member States expressed various views and preliminary positions with regards to the possible options, formats and outcomes for the commemoration in 2022 set out in the note prepared by the Secretariat, and agreed, that these issues will continue to be discussed by Member States in an open, inclusive and structured manner in Nairobi, Kenya. - 34.
-Member States highlighted the importance of enabling delegations that do not have a Permanent Mission in Nairobi, Headquarters of the UN Environment Programme, to actively participate and contribute to these consultations. - 35.
+Member states noted with appreciation the offer by the Government of Sweden to host a High-Level meeting to commemorate the first UN Conference on the Human Environment in 1972 and the establishment of the UN Environment Programme.
+The meeting also noted with appreciation the ongoing consultations between the Governments of Sweden and Kenya, in their respective roles as hosts of the 1972 Conference and of the Programme. - 33.
+Member States expressed various views and preliminary positions with regards to the possible options, formats and outcomes for the commemoration in 2022 set out in the note prepared by the Secretariat, and agreed, that these issues will continue to be discussed by Member States in an open, inclusive and structured manner in Nairobi, Kenya. - 34.
 In addition, participants requested the Executive Director to initiate the preparations for the commemoration of the creation of UNEP in consultation with Member States, making use of contributions from relevant stakeholders as mandated in decision 4/2.